Revell 1:32 Hawker Harrier GR.1 50 Years Review

 The age of the kit must be taken into account.
 There are no recessed lines.
 Instead, the parts have raised panel lines, as was common at the time.
 You can use these to engrave the joints.
 Or you work, as recommended by the said member, with pre-shading the lines.
 You will see whether I flatten the raised lines a little with sandpaper.

 Building instructions/painting: The building instructions are colored and clearly laid out.
-The colored representation of the upper side, lower side and both side parts is particularly favorable for painting.
+The colored representation of the upper side, lower side, and both side parts are particularly favorable for painting.
 Water slide decals are available for an optional Harrier No. 3 Squadron in Wildenrath, August 1974, or the No.20 Squadron in Wildenrath from April 1971.

 For the perfectionist, the construction report could be interesting.
 It is also pointed out here that a coat of glossy paints is correct, as the matt finish was only introduced in 1977.

 Conclusion: The model has its charm.
 It is big.
 The pulpit is big.
 There is a pilot figure.
 Majagod or not, with such a large pulpit a figure makes the model livelier.
 There is also a figure from the accessory trade that is likely to be more beautiful and less god-like.

 The inscription “NEW” on the packaging is annoying.
 This kit is anything but NEW.
 There are worlds between a model from 1971 and today’s demands.
 That doesn’t make this kit a bad model, but the label promises a “new” model.
 The juxtaposition of old and new models in Revell’s range leads to confusion for inexperienced customers.
 Airfix provides old kits with the helpful addition “Classic”.
 Revell could e.g. work with terms like “senior”, “rich in years” or “Asbach”.
 The note “50 Years” refers to the original Harrier.